tudor-malene/Easygrid/README.md

 Usage
 -----------------------------

 All grids will be defined in controllers - which must be annotated with @Easygrid.

-In each annotated controller you need to define a static closure called "grids" where you define the grids which will be made available by this controller (using the dynamic controllers plugin, at startup, custom grid methods will be added to the controller for each defined grid ).
+In each annotated controller ( @Easygrid ) you can define a static closure called "grids" where you define the grids which will be made available by this controller.
+Starting with version 1.4.1, the preferred way of defining grids is by using plain closures ending with the 'Grid' suffix ( similar to flows in Spring WebFlow )

-The plugin provides a custom Builder for making the configuration more straight forward.
+The plugin provides a custom Builder for making the configuration very straight forward.

 Ex:  ( from the easygrid petclinic )

-    static grids = {
-        ownersGrid {
+        def ownersGrid = {
             dataSourceType 'gorm'
             domainClass Owner
             columns {